 There are several reasons why researchers suspect these populations are more affected.
 They believe these ethnic groups tend to:

 Researchers are still studying other factors that may make ethnic groups more susceptible to negative COVID-19 outcomes, including genetics and possible differences in lung tissue as well as socioeconomic status and the social environment and systems.

 The U.S. Centers for Disease Control says that "the immune response to COVID-19 is not yet understood."
 Because this is a new strain of coronavirus, scientists are still collecting information and research on the virus so it's still too early to know if you can get it a second time if you've had it once.

-The CDC says you may have COVID-19 if you have these symptoms or combination of symptoms:
+The CDC says you may have coronavirus if you have these symptoms or combination of symptoms:

 Additional symptoms are possible.

 Symptoms may appear between two and 14 days after exposure to the virus.
 Children have similar, but usually milder, symptoms than adults.
 Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes are at higher risk of more serious complication from COVID-19.